adityamohan29/Soarch/README.md

 A few remarks:

-1. Currently this web application works best on chrome in Windows environments.
+1. Currently this web application works best on chrome in Windows/Linux environments.
 2. The first request might take a bit longer than usual, and the requests which follow might end up being slightly faster.